oracle/opengrok/Authorization.md

 ## Index

 Now run the index as usual.
-Do not forget to use the `OPENGROK_READ_XML_CONFIGURATION` variable used in previous step as that will pass the groups into the main configuration file.
-**This is the only option how to preserve groups on reindex - use a `OPENGROK_READ_XML_CONFIGURATION` variable!**
+Do not forget to use the `-R` option with group configuration as that will pass the groups into the main configuration. **This is the only option how to preserve groups on reindex.**

 ## The plugin